pradhyumnawagle/cannabis-laws-and-treatment-use-augsynth/README.md

-# Supplementary code for "The impact of medical cannabis laws on cannabis and opioid use disorder treatment and overdose-related healthcare utilization among adults with chronic non-cancer pain"
+# Supplementary code for "The impact of medical cannabis laws on cannabis and opioid use disorder treatment and overdose-related healthcare utilization among adults with chronic non-cancer pain"(McGinty, et al. 2022)
 _Emma E. McGinty, Christie Lee Luo, Nicholas J. Seewald, Elizabeth A. Stuart, Kayla N. Tormohlen, Pradhyumna Wagle_

 This repository stores code for the study: The impact of medical cannabis laws on cannabis and opioid use disorder treatment and overdose-related healthcare utilization among adults with chronic non-cancer pain.